Skip to content

 X Secondary action (Search, Settings)

-Y Tertiary action (Save Sync, Game Options)
+Y Tertiary action (Filters, Save Sync, Game Options)

 Start Confirm / Save settings